Azure-Whale/Word-Embedding/README.md

 # Word-Embedding
-Python3.py contains all the code you need.
+Python3.py contains all the code.
+This project aims to display gender bias existing in a small set of countries